 I’m glad that I’m retired now and don’t have to navigate the outside manic anymore.
 I live a hermit lifestyle mostly protected from many of the daily challenges people have in their workplaces, but I know the struggle because I encountered it for many decades.
 I live in my own created bubble and hardly ever venture out of my house, so I rarely interact with people in person.

 I only go out for appointments I can’t do from home.
-I tend to keep to myself when out and about as well.
+I tend to keep to myself when rarely and about as well.
 I blame my increased lack of ability to cope with social anxiety and sensory issues.
 I don’t mask either as I don’t have the capacity or energy for it anymore.
 When you add the threat of covid and the complacency of people pretending we are not still in a pandemic, thus no distancing or mask wearing just fuels more anxiety in me.